matloff/omsi/README.md

 that the boundary line is visible.

 You have the option of specifying needed information on the command line instead of later into the GUI.
-In addition, if your instructor allows it, you may specify a PDF file of material to help you.
-See below.

 For instance:

 ```
-python OmsiGui.py xyx.edu 2000 me@abc.com Midterm1 /usr/bin/okular
+python OmsiGui.py xyx.edu 2000 me@abc.com Midterm1
 ```

 (You need not specify all of these on the command line, but the ones you do specify must be in order, nothing skipped.)

+In addition, if your instructor allows it, you may specify a PDF file of material to help you.
+See below.

 <b><i>Copy-and-paste:</i></b>